Knowing Your Strengths and Weaknesses

 Adding It All Up!

-With the advent of "True Line-of-Sight" (LOS), long-range shooting has become a very effective way of dealing with your opponent's army.
+With "True Line-of-Sight" (LOS), long-range shooting is a very effective way of dealing with your opponent's army.
 There are very few times where your opponent will be able to hide the entirety of their unit from your guns, allowing you to at least get some shots off on them.
-This is important, as the increased durability of transports forces you to field at least a basic contingent of fire support to destroy your opponent's armor if you want to be able to get at the infantry inside.
 In addition, long-range weaponry has the ability to reach across the board on turn one and effectively neutralize your opponent's mobility, firepower, and/or their army.
-Close combat doesn't give you this ability.
+We have the benefit of numerous units that can fire without LOS, so those units are a huge boon to us.
+Close combat also give you this ability with the correct application of deep striking and/or concealed position units with high damage weaponry (e.g. thunder hammers).
 Shooting is something your opponent always has to worry about and takes a concentrated effort to neutralize, especially when facing redundant units.
-It is very unlikely, no matter where your opponent is on the board in relation to you, that they will be able to hide from long-range shooting.
-Due to this and our shooting "bonuses" (i.e. dual CML terminators with tank hunters, cheap Typhoons, 5-man heavy/special weapon units, etc.), Black Templars gunline armies are extremely effective.
-The ability to field so many long-range weapons against your opponent is devastating.
-Because you're still mechanized, you still retain all of your mobility and protection from incoming fire should you need it.
+It is very unlikely, no matter where your opponent is on the board in relation to you, that they will be able to hide from your shooting.
+So it is critical that you have some form of long range weaponry, mixed with mid-range weaponry like storm bolters to thin your opponent's forces while you close in for the kill in close combat.
+Some of this can be accomplished all in the same turn.
+So to summarize, we need a healthy mix of firepower and close combat.

-With the advent of "True Line-of-Sight" (LOS), long-range shooting has become a very effective way of dealing with your opponent's army.
+With "True Line-of-Sight" (LOS), long-range shooting is a very effective way of dealing with your opponent's army.
 There are very few times where your opponent will be able to hide the entirety of their unit from your guns, allowing you to at least get some shots off on them.
-This is important, as the increased durability of transports forces you to field at least a basic contingent of fire support to destroy your opponent's armor if you want to be able to get at the infantry inside.
 In addition, long-range weaponry has the ability to reach across the board on turn one and effectively neutralize your opponent's mobility, firepower, and/or their army.
-Close combat doesn't give you this ability.
+We have the benefit of numerous units that can fire without LOS, so those units are a huge boon to us.
+Close combat also give you this ability with the correct application of deep striking and/or concealed position units with high damage weaponry (e.g. thunder hammers).
 Shooting is something your opponent always has to worry about and takes a concentrated effort to neutralize, especially when facing redundant units.
-It is very unlikely, no matter where your opponent is on the board in relation to you, that they will be able to hide from long-range shooting.
-Due to this and our shooting "bonuses" (i.e. dual CML terminators with tank hunters, cheap Typhoons, 5-man heavy/special weapon units, etc.), Black Templars gunline armies are extremely effective.
-The ability to field so many long-range weapons against your opponent is devastating.
-Because you're still mechanized, you still retain all of your mobility and protection from incoming fire should you need it.
+It is very unlikely, no matter where your opponent is on the board in relation to you, that they will be able to hide from your shooting.
+So it is critical that you have some form of long range weaponry, mixed with mid-range weaponry like storm bolters to thin your opponent's forces while you close in for the kill in close combat.
+Some of this can be accomplished all in the same turn.
+So to summarize, we need a healthy mix of firepower and close combat.

 Black Templar List Archetypes